Multi-Objective Maximization of Monotone Submodular Functions with Cardinality Constraint: Conclusion and Open Problems

 In summary, we consider the problem of multi-objective maximization of monotone submodular functions subject to a cardinality constraint, when $m=o\big(\frac{k}{\log^3 {k}}\big)$.
 No polynomial time constant factor approximations or strong inapproximability results were known for the problem, though it was known that the problem is inapproximable when $m=\Omega(k)$ and admitted a nearly $1-1/e$ approximation for constant $m$.
 We showed that when $m=o\big(\frac{k}{\log^3 {k}}\big)$, one can indeed approach the best possible guarantee of $1-1/e$ and further also gave a nearly-linear time $(1-1/e)^2$ approximation for the same.
 Finally, we established a natural bound on how the optimal solution value increases with increasing cardinality $k$ of the set, leading to a simple deterministic algorithm

-A natural open question here is whether one can achieve approximations right up to $m=o(k)$.
+A natural technical question here is whether one can achieve approximations right up to $m=o(k)$.
 Additionally, it also of interest to ask if there are fast algorithms with guarantee closer to $1-1/e$, in contrast to the guarantee of $(1-1/e)^2$ shown here.
-Further, it is unclear if similar results can also be shown for a general matroid constraint.
+Perhaps most intriguingly, it is unclear if similar results can also be shown for a matroid constraint.